peternijssen/home-assistant-jumbo/README.md

 #### Time Slots
 The sensor `jumbo_time_slots` indicates the next available time slot.
 Within the attributes (more info dialog), you can also see any future time slots.

+### Lovelace Card
+A dedicated lovelace card was created by @Voxxie, which can be found within HACS or [here](https://github.com/Voxxie/lovelace-jumbo-card).

 ### Debugging
 If you experience unexpected output, please create an issue with additional logging.
 You can add the following lines to enable logging